wilddeer/stickyfill/README.md

 const sticky = new Stickyfill.Sticky(element);
 ```

-It will throw an error if there’s a sticky bound to the passed element.
+Throws an error if there’s a sticky already bound to the element.

 #### `Sticky.refresh()`